St. Stephens Orthodox Church

-We are a mission (which means newly established) in Springfield, MA.
-St. Stephen's is a Western Rite parish of the Antiochian Orthodox Christian Archdiocese of North America.
+We are a church in Springfield, MA. and a Western Rite parish of the Antiochian Orthodox Christian Archdiocese of North America.
 We are currently holding services at 400 Wilbraham Road, Springfield, Massachusetts 01109

 To learn more about the Antiochian Church, click HERE.